Living with bad credit in America today is possible, but it's tough. Bad credit makes many things difficult, impossible, or more expensive.

 Why Order All Three Credit Reports?

 Once you have your credit reports, read through them completely.
 If you have a long credit history, your credit reports might be several pages long.
-Try not to get overwhelmed by all the information you're reading.
 It's a lot to digest, especially if you're checking your credit report for the first time.
 Take your time and review your credit report over several days if you need to.

 Reading Your Credit Report